Adolescence ruled the night, but this year’s Emmys showed exactly what TV is lacking

 The Emmys reflects an uncomfortable truth about the state of television in 2025.
 There are plenty of good TV shows around – as much as ever before, probably, scattered across the myriad broadcasters and streaming services – but a terrible dearth of genuinely great ones.
 Time was, Emmy categories could be dominated by single TV shows for years at a time.
 Shows such as The Sopranos, The West Wing, Mad Men, Game of Thrones, Modern Family, Frasier, or older ones such as Hill Street Blues, would rack up a string of wins across several-year periods.
 The stark drop-off we see in series such as The Bear and The White Lotus – not just in terms of Emmy recognition, but in the intrinsic quality of the shows themselves – speaks to a biting lack of truly enduring television.
 Drama-wise, for instance, there has been nothing this year on the level of Succession or Better Call Saul a few years ago.

 With all this said, we should be wary about using the Emmys as a comprehensive signifier of the state of the TV industry.
 As is so often the case, some of the year’s best series have been largely overlooked – The Righteous Gemstones, HBO’s inventive and gloriously cinematic megachurch comedy, for one.
+Apple TV+’s Slow Horses is an example of a well liked, well made current-day TV show that seems to be thriving deep into its four-season-and-counting run; it was, however, barely recognised at this year’s Emmys, with Gary Oldman losing out on Best Actor in a Drama to The Pitt’s Noah Wyle.
 This is, after all, the awards body that only nominated The Wire twice, a series which for years would represent the pinnacle of what the medium could achieve artistically.
 But more often than not, the shows that have had sustained success at the Emmys have deserved it.

 There is too much talent in the world of television for this minor slump to continue indefinitely.
 It may be that The Pitt will go on to dominate the airwaves for the next decade, or – more likely – something else will come along of such lasting and undeniable quality that the whole pyramid is shaken up once again.
 This was the year of Adolescence; what we need is a TV series with a long and prosperous adulthood.